Cyclone Mekunu to be ‘extremely severe’ on landfall in Oman

-SALALAH, Oman (AP) — Meteorologists are warning that Cyclone Mekunu is expected to be “extremely severe” when it makes landfall on the Arabian Peninsula this weekend, after earlier thrashing the Yemeni island of Socotra.
+SALALAH, Oman (AP) — Cyclone Mekunu will be “extremely severe” when it crashes into the Arabian Peninsula this weekend, meteorologists warned Friday, after earlier thrashing the Yemeni island of Socotra.
 At least 17 people are missing from Socotra, with one Yemeni official describing them as likely dead.

-Indian meteorologists tracking the cyclone said early Friday that Mekunu would see gusts of up to 180 kilometers (112 miles) per hour.

-The cycle is expected to make landfall early Saturday on the Arabian Peninsula near Salalah, Oman’s third-largest city and home to some 200,000 people.
-Strong waves already are crashing into its beaches early Friday morning.
+The cyclone is expected to make landfall early Saturday near Salalah, Oman’s third-largest city and home to some 200,000 people near the sultanate’s border with war-ravaged Yemen.

+Conditions quickly deteriorated in Salalah after sunrise Friday, with winds and rain beginning to pick up.
+Strong waves smashed into empty tourist beaches.
+Many holidaymakers fled the storm Thursday night before Salalah International Airport closed.

+India’s Meteorological Department said the storm in the Arabian Sea was packing maximum sustained winds of 160-170 kilometers (99-106 miles) per hour, with gusts of up to 180 kph (112 mph).

 Most Read Nation & World Stories